quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part76_REINFORCE_Monte.md

 ---

 #### REINFORCE with Baseline Algorithm
-Background context: REINFORCE with a baseline uses a learned state-value function \( \hat{v}(s,\omega) \) to estimate the value of states.
+Background context: REINFORCE with a baseline uses a learned state-value function $\hat{v}(s,\omega)$ to estimate the value of states.
 The algorithm updates both policy parameters and state-value weights.

 :p Describe the pseudocode for REINFORCE with baseline.
 ??x